divar-ir/semangit/README.md

 This plugin will force the Helm chart version update on CI if either the package files or the `values.yaml` file is changed.

 ### 📖 Usage
+#### Gitlab
-A sample usage of this plugin in CI template can be as bellow:
+Sample usage of this plugin in Gitlab CI is shown below:
 ```yaml
 check-helm-version:
   stage: lint